 Altered Level of Consciousness (Child)

-Level of consciousness (LOC) is a measure of a person’s ability to interact with other people and to react to the surroundings.
-Altered level of consciousness is a medical emergency.
-A child with an altered level of consciousness may be irritable for a number of hours.
-The child cannot be calmed by holding, rocking, or feeding.
+Level of consciousness (LOC) is a measure of a person’s ability to interact with other people and to react to things around them.
+Altered LOC is a medical emergency.
+A child with an altered LOC may be irritable for a few hours.
+The child can't be calmed by holding, rocking, or feeding.
 Some children may be hyperactive and can’t sleep.
-Others may be very sleepy and difficult to wake.
-Affected children may appear limp, with poor muscle tone.
+Others may be very sleepy and hard to wake.
+Affected children may seem limp, with poor muscle tone.
 They may not respond to touch or voices.
 Their look may be vacant or blank.
 They may not make eye contact.
-Their cry may be weak and feeble.
-Some children may not move for a long time or show little interest in moving.
+Their cry may be weak.
+Some children may not move for a long time.
+Or they may not want to move.
 They may be confused.
-They may lose or have temporarily lost consciousness.
+They may not be awake or aware for a short time.

-The healthcare provider will do tests to help find the cause.
+The child will have tests done to help find the cause.
 These may include blood tests and imaging tests.
 The child is first treated so breathing, circulation, and heart rate are stable.
-An intravenous (IV) line may be put into a vein in the arm or hand to give medicines.
+An IV (intravenous) line may be put into a vein in the arm or hand to give medicines.
 Once the cause of altered LOC is found, the goal is to treat the cause.
+The healthcare team may ask you many questions about your child and your home life.
+Some of the questions can seem inappropriate or intrusive.
+Try to understand that this information is needed to find out what may be causing your child's symptoms.

-In almost all cases, the child will be admitted to the hospital to be monitored and treated.
+In almost all cases, the child will be admitted to the hospital to be watched and treated.
+If your child's condition is serious, they may be admitted to a critical care unit for close observation and specialized care.

-When your child is released from the hospital, you will be given guidelines for caring for him or her.
+When your child is released from the hospital, you'll be given directions for caring for them.
 In general:

 Follow the healthcare provider's instructions for giving any prescribed medicines to your child.

-Stay with your child or have another responsible adult look after him or her.
+Stay with your child or have another trusted adult look after them.

 Call the child's healthcare provider right away for any of the following: